 And here we are at the end.
-13 months after we set off from our apartment in Brooklyn, we would complete our journey in Mainz, Germany.
+13 months after we set off from our apartment in Brooklyn, we would complete our trip around (some of) the world journey in Mainz, Germany.
 It may seem an odd place to end.
 After all, Mainz isn’t the most popular destination in Germany.
 But we came up with the idea when we left Cologne in the middle of our trip.
 Some slow planning had put us on the slow train to Frankfurt Airport.
 On that train ride we were wowed by the views of the towns along the Rhine River.
-So we made a plan to return and seven months later we were taking the train from Nuremberg back to Mainz and the Rhine River Valley.
+So we made a plan to return and seven months later we were taking the train from Nuremberg back.
+We wistfully enjoyed our time visiting this small city and the Rhine River Valley.
+There are plenty of things to do in Mainz, as well as some really great Mainz restaurants, and we’re here to tell you what they are.
+We’re also sharing our experience taking a Rhine River cruise.
+So read on!

 Why visit Mainz, Germany